What Manufacturing Scheduling Software a Small Business Needs?

 - Which manufacturing software or ERP system is best for small production planning and scheduling (depending on the industry you represent and your company’s size)?

-- What are free or inexpensive alternatives to ERP / MRP, and why free ERP systems are generally costly?
+- What are free or inexpensive alternatives to ERP / MRP, and why free programs are generally costly?

-- Why should you avoid using offline ERP manufacturing software, and what are the best trends to consider?
+- Why should you avoid using offline resource planning software, and what are the best trends to consider?

 - Manufacturing software implementation – typical mistakes.